ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 -   In a `CHANGELOG` file you should indicate all the corrections and modifications made to the code.

--   No need to be verbose: one or two lines per change are sufficient, if you include the link to the *issue*/*pull request*
+-   Keep it concise: one or two lines per change are sufficient, provided you include a link to the corresponding *issue* or *pull request*

 -   It should be written in **reverse chronological order**: the most recent changes are at the top.
 This makes it easier for the reader to see what's new in the latest version (which is likely the one they want to download).

--   It is usually divided into sections, one for each version of the code.
-The first section is usually called `HEAD`, and contains the corrections and modifications that will end up in the next future version of the code.
+-   It is [usually](https://keepachangelog.com/) divided into one section for each version of the code.
+The first section is called `HEAD` or `[Unreleased]`, and contains the corrections and modifications that will end up in the next future version of the code.

 # CHANGELOG of [Healpix.jl](https://github.com/ziotom78/Healpix.jl)